Seizure of a Vehicle for Forfeiture

 Vehicles Forfeitures are Common in Florida

-The seizure and attempted forfeiture of vehicles are common by law enforcement officers, particularly in Hillsborough County or in the City of Tampa.
-In Hillsborough County forfeiture actions can be initiated by the Hillsborough County Sheriff’s Office or the City of Tampa Police Department.
+The seizure and attempted forfeiture of vehicles by law enforcement officers are common, particularly in Hillsborough County or the City of Tampa.
+In Hillsborough County, forfeiture actions can be initiated by the Hillsborough County Sheriff’s Office or the City of Tampa Police Department.

 If it can be alleged that your property was used to transport drugs, such as a car, truck, semi-tractor, or another vehicle, the state or city can attempt to forfeit the property as punishment to deter crime and as a means of compensating the government entity for the crime.

-Even if you are the owner of the property, and you were not involved in the crime, the property may still be forfeited under certain circumstances unless you assert your rights within strict time periods.
+Even if you are the property owner but not involved in the crime, the property may still be forfeited under certain circumstances unless you assert your rights within strict time periods.

 Local law enforcement agencies in the Tampa Bay Area of Florida may also attempt to hold your vehicle through an “investigative hold,” and require you to pay $25.00 a day in storage fees while the “investigative hold” is pending.
 You have certain rights under Florida Statute Section 713.78 for a statutory lien for towing and storage to receive notice.